Fulda: Politics

 Fulda has traditionally been a conservative Catholic city, with the Roman Catholic Diocese of Fulda being based in the city cathedral.
-During the time of German Empire and Weimar Republic, the city was a stronghold for Centre Party.
-After the end of World War II, in addition to all mayors, Fulda's constituency seats have been safe seats for CDU in both the Landtag of Hesse (District X 1946-1950, District 14 1950-1983, Fulda I since 1983) and Bundestag (Fulda electoral district).
-CDU has never received less than 42.4 percent of the vote in communal elections since 1946.
+During the time of the German Empire and Weimar Republic, the city was a stronghold for the Centre Party.
+After the end of World War II, in addition to all mayors, Fulda's constituency seats have been safe seats for CDU in both the Landtag of Hesse (District X 1946–1950, District 14 1950–1983, Fulda I since 1983) and Bundestag (Fulda electoral district).
+The CDU has never received less than 42.4 percent of the vote in communal elections since 1946.